ome/ome-files-cpp/docs/sphinx/tutorial.rst

 Many of the metadata interfaces provide methods to get or set values with an associated unit of measurement.
-The reason for this is to ensure that values with a unit are always associated with a unit, and to enforce compile-time or run-time sanity checks to ensure that the correct unit type is used, and that any unit conversions performed are legal.
+The reason for this is to ensure that values are always associated with an appropriate unit, and to enforce compile-time or run-time sanity checks to ensure that the correct unit type is used, and that any unit conversions performed are legal.
 The following terminology is used: